silnrsi/fontproof/README.md

 \setTestFont[size=13pt]
 ```

-Use the `-p` parameter on the sile command, as in:
+Then use the `-e` parameter on the sile command to set the `fontfile` parameter, as in:

-    $ sile fpTest.sil -p fontfilename.ttf
+    $ sile -e 'fontfile = "font.ttf"' test.sil

-_(Note: In earlier versions of fontproof this was -f, however that needed to change to accommodate later changes to SILE itself.)_
+_(Note: In earlier versions of fontproof this was `-f` or `-p`, however this a slightly more awkward but more robust way to do it.)_

-At this point there is only one template to use - _fpFull.sil_ - but more will follow.
+At this point there is one main template - _fpFull.sil_ - but more will follow.
 That template will show you almost all that FontProof can do.
 SILE itself is capable of far, far, more, and you're very welcome to play around with it.

 ## Adding or modifying tests